Arkansas Recording Law Summary:

 - An audible beep tone being repeated at steady intervals during the duration of the conversation

 Ark.
-Code Ann. § 5-4-401 In Arkansas intercepting the contents of any oral or electronic communication without one party consent is a felony which can result in up to one year in prison, or fines of up to $2500.
+Code Ann. § 5-4-401 In Arkansas intercepting the contents of any oral or electronic communication without one party consent is a Class A misdemeanor which carries a sentence not exceeding 1 year.